| |

 David, a 2-syllable boy's name of Hebrew origin, means: Beloved one.

-David's ethnic backgrounds include * Scottish * Swedish * Hebrew *
+Ethnic backgrounds of this name include * Scottish * Swedish * Hebrew *

 English/Welsh * German .
 It's religious association is biblical (see